RaceFPV/StarForgeOS/README.md

-# RotorHazard Lite - ESP32-C3 Timing System
+# Tracer - ESP32-C3 Timing System

 **The ultimate dual-mode FPV race timer** - Works standalone with WiFi or integrates seamlessly with RotorHazard server.
 Built on ESP32-C3 for maximum performance and reliability.